ethereum/bls12-381-tests/formats/add_G1_bls.md

 ## Test case format

-The test data is declared in a json file:
+The test data is declared in a 'json' file:

 ```
 [